pixerhp/pixerhp/README.md

 Hello, I'm Pixer!
-I'm an guy (he/him), an indie game developer (my main project is Hatchetflair!), and an artist for Qubica.
+I'm an guy (he/him) who's a hobbyist indie game developer and an artist for Qubica.

 You can find my other accounts/stuff on my carrd: → https://pixerpinecone.carrd.co/

+I do not consent to any of my code or other creations being used in the training of AI without explicit written permission.

 Have a lovely day! :^)